DjangoGirls/tutorial/en/python_introduction/README.md

 hi()
 ```

-As you can see, we needed to put two indents before the `print` function, because `if` needs to know what should happen when the condition is met.
+Remember: The `print` function is indented four spaces within the `if` statement.
+This is because the function runs when the condition is met.
 Let's see how it works now:

     $ python3 python_intro.py
     Traceback (most recent call last):